owntracks/recorder/README.md

 `--port` is the port number of the MQTT broker and overrides `$OTR_PORT`; it defaults to 1883.
 Setting this to 0 disables MQTT even if it is compiled-in.

-`--identity` and `--psk` define the TLS PSK identity and preshared key respectively to use in a TLS-PSK connection to Mosquitto.
+`--identity` and `--psk` define the TLS PSK identity and pre--shared key respectively to use in a TLS-PSK connection to Mosquitto.
 Note that the listener needs to be set up accordingly and that it is an error to configure `--cafile` together with these options.

 `--user` overrides `$OTR_USER` and specifies the username to use in the MQTT connection.